jcasoft/GoogleCalendar-Skill/README.md

 - List my appointments until tomorrow
 - My compromises for the Sunday
 - Whats my events for the following 5 days
-- When is my appointment with gianluca (New)
+- when is my appointment with gianluca
-- Where is my next meeting (New)
+- Where is my next meeting

 > **Note:**